top of page

 ZenRN

-I have a Bachelors of Science Degree in Nursing from Florida Gulf Coast University with a post graduate focus in rehabilitation.
+I have a Bachelors of Science Degree in Nursing from Florida Gulf Coast University with a post graduate focus in Rehabilitation.
 I am currently working on my Certified Rehabilitation Registered Nurse Certification (CRRN).

 Let the posts